 Novilla is an online mattress brand that makes incredibly affordable beds.
-The Novilla Bliss is no exception— this gel memory foam mattress comes in at under $300 for a king size.
+The Novilla Bliss is no exception— this gel memory foam mattress comes in at about $300 for a king size.
 But is this budget-friendly bed-in-a-box actually comfortable?

-Note: The Bliss is available in a 10-inch and 12-inch model.
+Editor’s Note: The Bliss is available in a 10-inch and 12-inch model.
 I’ll be discussing the 10-inch model in this review.

 Is the Novilla Bliss a Good Mattress for You?